Xeli/flink-k8s/README.md

 ```
 ## Kubernetes resource templates

 Depending on where you pushed the docker images to you might need to edit the templates.
-In case of the Google Cloud Platform example above I would have to change:
+In case of the Google Cloud Platform example I would have to change:

 ```
 image: example-application:1.0